Agoric/agoric-sdk/packages/deployment/upgrade-test/Readme.md

 ```shell
 make local_sdk
 ```
+Builds an image: ghcr.io/agoric/agoric-sdk:latest that will be used by all your builds.

 That will produce the an image tagged agoric-sdk:latest in your local resolution.
 (Then run `make build run` again.)